billvaglienti/ProtoGen/README.md

 - `default` : The default value for a data.
 The default value is used if the received packet length is not long enough to encode all the Data.
 Defaults can only be used as the last element(s) of a packet.
 Using defaults it is possible to augment a previously defined packet in a backwards compatible way, by extending the length of the packet and adding new fields with default values so that older packets can still be interpreted.

-- `constant` : is used to specify that this field in a packet is to always encoded with the same value.
-This is useful for encodings such as key-length-value which require specific a-prior known values to appear before the data.
+- `constant` : is used to specify that this field in a packet is always encoded with the same value.
+This is useful for encodings such as key-length-value which require specific a-priori known values to appear before the data.
 It can also be useful for transmitting constants such as the API of the protocol.
 If the encoded type is string then the constant value is interpreted as a string literal (i.e. quotes are placed around it), unless the constant value contains "(" and ")", in which case it is interpreted as a function or macro and no quotes are placed around it.

 - `comment` : A one line doxygen comment that follows the data declaration.